aria-jpl/docs/README.md

 **Ensure Issue Templates are Activated**

+Issue templates help ensure consistent and readable tickets for all team members.
 Follow the [directions from GitHub](https://docs.github.com/en/free-pro-team@latest/github/building-a-strong-community/configuring-issue-templates-for-your-repository) to activate your repository's issue templates.
 Namely, Bug Reports and Feature Requests should have templates available for developers to utilize.
 The standard GitHub templates for Bug Reports and Feature Requests are acceptable to use.

-In addition to Bug Reports and Feature Requests, we'd like to also create a template for Task Issue.
+In addition to Bug Reports and Feature Requests, optionally create a template for Task Issues.
 This type of ticket represents general tasks that are requested to be performed, separate from new features or bugs.
 Please use the below template text for this type of ticket:

 ```